 28. Get Spooked at a Haunted House

-You wouldn’t expect to see a haunted house in a colonial city but Guanajuato is full of surprises.
+You wouldn’t expect to see a haunted house in a colonial city but we definitely learned that Guanajuato is full of surprises.
 Casa de Tia Aura is on Paseo de la Presa and is open daily for those looking for a frightful afternoon.

 29. Visit a Torture Museum